Get to know me!

 Thank you for taking the time to stop by and learn a bit about Mark Tharp, KB7HDX

-I’ve proudly served as the ARRL elected Northwestern Division Vice-Director since 2019, and as the ARRL Northwestern Division Director since January 2024.
-I was also elected by the Board to serve as a Director on the ARRL Foundation’s Board, and I was selected to serve on the scholarship and club grant committees.
+I’ve proudly served as the ARRL elected Northwestern Division Director since January 2024, and as the ARRL Northwestern Division Vice-Director from January 2019 until January 2024.
+I was also elected by the Board to serve as a Director on the ARRL Foundation’s Board, and I was selected to serve on the scholarship committee and club grant review committee.
 My efforts have supported loyal members, new hams and youth, and our radio clubs.
 This work is very rewarding, and I have made valuable contributions on the Board and committees I’ve served on.

 Supporting ARRL is extremely important.
 As your Director, I work hard to ensure ARRL is the strongest advocate for promoting amateur radio and preserving our spectrum.